linode/docs/docs/guides/platform/get-started/third-party-authentication/index.md

 1. Log in to [Linode Cloud Manager](https://cloud.linode.com) using Third Party Authentication.

-1. Navigate to your profile by clicking your username in the top right of the screen.
+1. Navigate to the Password & Authentication section of your profile by clicking on your **username** in the top right of the screen.
+Select **Password and Authentication** from the dropdown menu:

     ![Navigate to your profile by clicking on your username in the top right of the screen](view-profile.png)